nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 End Date and Time of the Event, followed by the Recurrence type, whether it is Daily, Weekly, Monthly, Yearly, or a One-Time Event.
 All are required fields except the Recurrence Field.
 If left unspecified, the Event will be added as a One-Time Event, the Success Message will prompt to the user, what type of Event will have be added to the Events Calendar UI of AddressBook Neo.

+### Command for Edit Event Command

+The Edit Event Command allows users to modify any of the specific fields for an existing event in the AddressBook Neo calendar.
+To use this command, the user will enter "editevent" followed by the index number that corresponds to the event they wish to modify.
+The user can then include multiple field prefix/desired-change arguments in the same command.
+The field prefixes are as follows: "d" for Description, "s" for Start Date, "e" for End Date, and "r" for Recurrence Type.
+After each field prefix, the user should enter the desired change they would like to make to the corresponding field.
+For example, to change the Description of an event with index number 1 to "Meeting with clients", the user would enter "editevent 1 /d Meeting with clients".

+Once all the desired fields have been updated, the Success Message will prompt to the user that the event has been updated in the Events Calendar UI of AddressBook Neo.
+It is important to note that the index number must be specified in order to edit an event, and at least one field prefix/desired-change argument must be included in the command.
+If an incorrect index number is entered or if a field prefix is misspelled or not recognized, the command will not work and an error message will be displayed.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation